nicklockwood/HRCoder/README.md

 HRCoder is designed to work with the AutoCoding library (https://github.com/nicklockwood/AutoCoding), which can automatically write the `initWithCoder:` and `encodeWithCoder:` methods for your classes.
 Check out the *AutoTodoList* example to see how this works.

-HRCoder is also designed to work hand-in-hand with the BaseModel library (https://github.com/nicklockwood/BaseModel) to form the basis for building a powerful model hierarchy for your project with minimal effort.
+HRCoder is also designed to work hand-in-hand with the BaseModel library (https://github.com/nicklockwood/BaseModel) which forms the basis for building a powerful model hierarchy for your project with minimal effort.
 Check the *HRTodoList* example included in the BaseModel repository for an example of how these libraries can work together.

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 5.1 / Mac OS 10.7 (Xcode 4.3, Apple LLVM compiler 3.1)
+* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5, Apple LLVM compiler 5.1)
-* Earliest supported deployment target - iOS 4.3 / Mac OS 10.6
+* Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
 * Earliest compatible deployment target - iOS 4.0 / Mac OS 10.6

 NOTE: 'Supported' means that the library has been tested with this version.
 'Compatible' means that the library should work on this OS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.